Jvala Singh: Biography

 Jvala completed his Master of Arts (M.A.) at the University of Toronto, where he focused on Braj literature produced by Sikhs covering Sanskrit epics, such as the Ramayana.
 Prior to starting his Ph.D., Jvala underwent training through traditional scholarly lineages of mentor-protégé in India.
-He is currently completing his Ph.D. at the University of British Columbia.
-The focus of his research is examining pre-colonial Sikh narratives in Braj and Punjabi literature from the 18th and 19th centuries.
-He is currently working on a dissertation regarding Kavi Santokh Singh's Suraj Prakash.
+He completed his Ph.D. at the University of British Columbia.
+The focus of his research was examining pre-colonial Sikh narratives in Braj and Punjabi literature from the 18th and 19th centuries.
+He worked on a dissertation regarding Kavi Santokh Singh's Suraj Prakash.
 He has researched Vir Singh's publication of the Suraj Prakash.
 He is a lecturer of the Punjabi-language at the University of California, Berkeley.
 He is also a lawyer.

 He is the author of 54 Punjabi Proverbs, a book covering classic and elusive Punjabi proverbs by rendering them in English.

 On 17 June 2024, he presented a lecture titled The All-Metal Text (Sarbloh Granth), A Sikh Retelling of a Jain Text? on the Sarbloh Granth at the CSASA-ACESA's Congress 2024 Meeting.

 Jvala Singh completed his PhD at the Department of Asian Studies of the University of British Columbia under the supervision of Anne Murphy with the following doctoral thesis titled The splendor of several suns : the Gurpratāp Sūraj Granth and the Sikh intellectual tradition in the early 19th century.
+He has conducted research on the Sikh relationship with Advaita Vedanta, leading to a Sikh form of it that he terms Sikh Advaita.
+In April 2026, Jvala Singh digitized the Japanese translation of Japji Sahib by Tomio Mizokami.